RomanBoegli/godbbench/README.md

 After successfully downloading the source code, navigate into the `cmd` folder.
 It contains the two most important files to work with.
 Test the communication with the tool by entering the following command in your terminal.
-It should print the available subcommands.
+It should print the available sub-commands.

 ```console
 go run godbbench.go # should print "Available subcommands: ..."